-Your first step to finding your perfect Sailing Holiday is finding your perfect Sailing Destination.
+Your first step to finding your perfect Sailing Holiday is finding your ideal Sailing Destination.
 We like to recommend this 7-day itinerary of sailing from Split that gives you the possibility of discovering the most amazing secluded coves, bays, hidden islands and beautiful beaches.

 Day 1 – Saturday | Split – Brac [10 NM]